SRGSSR/pillarbox-monitoring-transfer/README.md

 ### Continuous Integration

-This project automates its development workflow using GitHub Actions across two main workflows: quality checks and releases.
+This project automates its own development workflow using GitHub Actions:

 1. **Quality Check for Pull Requests**
    Triggered on every pull request to the `main` branch, this workflow ensures the code passes static analysis and unit tests.
-It guarantees that any new code meets quality standards before being merged into the main branch.

 2. **Release Workflow**
-   When changes are pushed to the `main` branch, this workflow handles versioning and releases using `semantic-release`.
-It automatically bumps the version, generates release notes, creates a tag, and publishes a Docker image to an Amazon ECR repository.
+   When changes are pushed to `main`, this workflow handles versioning and releases with `semantic-release`.
+It automatically bumps the version, generates release notes, creates a tag, and publishes a Docker image to Amazon ECR.
+This new version is automatically deployed to the development environment.

+3. **Production deployment**
+   To deploy a specific version to production, manually trigger the `Promote Version to Stable` workflow from the Actions tab, inputting the desired version number (e.g., 1.0.0).
+This workflow tags the selected version as stable in the ECR, and forces a new deployment on ECS.

 ## Contributing